-Attack launched from Houthi-held Yemen hits cargo ship in Red Sea
+Shipping companies pause Red Sea journeys after Houthi attacks

 The Houthis have said they will target any ship travelling to Israel, irrespective of its nationality, and are now launching regular attacks, although they are mostly unsuccessful.

-The ship was en route from the Greek port of Piraeus to Singapore.
-There were no casualties and the vessel was now travelling on towards its destination, a Hapag-Lloyd spokesman told AFP.
+A Hapag-Lloyd spokesman told the AFP news agency that its ship was en route from the Greek port of Piraeus to Singapore.
+There were no casualties and the vessel was now travelling on towards its destination.

 ‘Threat to commercial shipping’